 The Major in International and Area Studies — Concentration in International Affairs

-Why do states, nations and societies cooperate, compromise and fight?
-Breathtaking changes in political, economic and social relations have taken place over the past several centuries.
-Living and working in this rapidly changing global environment presents great opportunities to advance the human condition, create political liberties, recast bargains between governments and their societies, transform social welfare, and advance the boundaries of knowledge and scientific exploration.
-Yet the same environment presents great risks as people fear loss of identity, worry about economic subordination and loss to those beyond their borders, encounter the export of environmental degradation, and confront potential decline in personal and social autonomy.
-Our heightened economic, political, social, cultural and environmental interdependence generates serious challenges, which create the possibility for conflict but also for cooperation and compromise.
+Why do states, nations, and societies cooperate, compromise, and fight?
+Living and working in our rapidly changing global arena presents great opportunities to advance the human condition, improve political and civil liberties, recast bargains between governments and their societies, transform social welfare, and advance the boundaries of knowledge and scientific exploration.
+Alternatively, this same context presents great risks as people fear loss of identity, worry about economic subordination and loss to those beyond their borders, encounter the export of environmental degradation, and confront potential decline in personal and social autonomy.
+Students can explore the heightened economic, political, social, cultural, and environmental interdependence that generates prospects for cooperation but that also results in serious challenges that create the possibility of both conflict and compromise.

 Concentration objectives: The IAS concentration in international affairs offers an interdisciplinary approach to understanding relations between societies.
-It provides opportunities to examine complex global issues and processes from multiple perspectives, to help understand the fundamental processes of cooperation, compromise and conflict in the global arena.
-The program provides students with knowledge and skills for understanding and working with difficult international and cross-cultural problems that states, societies and communities face.
+It provides opportunities to examine complex global issues and processes from multiple perspectives and to help understand the fundamental processes of cooperation, compromise, and conflict in the global arena.
+The program provides students with knowledge and skills for understanding and working with difficult international and cross-cultural problems that states, societies, and communities face.

-This concentration requires 36 units of IAS course work:
+This concentration requires 36 units of course work: